Who are we?

 Dr. Pastrana Rivera is an Assistant Professor in Clinical Psychology.
 He received his Ph.D. in clinical psychology from the University of Arkansas and completed a predoctoral internship in child trauma psychology at the Medical University of South Carolina (MUSC).
 He received postdoctoral training in traumatic loss from MUSC and school-based consultation from Ohio University.
 Dr. Pastrana Rivera's research interests include evaluating the impact of social and contextual stressors on children's psychosocial functioning, early screening and preventive interventions in schools and communities, and supports for youth from historically underrepresented and racially/ethnically diverse families.

-Abi Wilkinson (she/her)
+Abigail Wilkinson (she/her)

-1st Year Graduate Assistant
+3rd Year Graduate Student

 Josselyn Telule (she/her)

-2nd Year Graduate Assistant
+4th Year Graduate Student

 Emily Cordova (she/her)

-5th Year Graduate Assistant
+7th Year Graduate Student

 Drew Le (he/they)